Last Updated on

 With the advancement of technology, it is now possible to follow your baby’s journey in the womb and learn about the developments at each stage of pregnancy.
-A normal pregnancy lasts for about 40 weeks and is divided into 3 trimesters.
-Week 23 of the pregnancy falls under the second trimester which is a crucial period for both, mother and the baby.
+A normal pregnancy lasts for about 40 weeks and is divided into three trimesters.
+Week 23 of the pregnancy falls under the second trimester, and it is a crucial period for both the mother and the baby.

 Your Baby’s Growth During Pregnancy – Week 23

 Week 23 is the time from when your baby starts gaining considerable weight.
 At this juncture, the skin of the baby is saggy as it grows a lot faster than the fat.
-At week 23, blood vessels in the lungs are developing to aid breathing and billions of brain cells will develop over the next few weeks.
-The sense of movement is well developed and the baby can feel you move.
+During this week, the blood vessels in the lungs are developing to aid breathing, and billions of brain cells will develop over the next few weeks.
+The sense of movement is well developed, and the baby can feel you move.

-At this juncture, your baby is around 11 inches long and a little over one pound in weight.
-23 weeks pregnant baby size is similar to the size of a mango.
+At this stage, your baby is around 11 inches long and a little over one pound in weight.
+When you’re 23 weeks pregnant, the baby’s size is similar to the size of a mango.
 The baby is growing very rapidly at this stage and will double in weight in the next four weeks.

 A pregnant woman undergoes several noticeable body changes during pregnancy.
-These changes become more evident as the delivery approaches.
+These changes become more evident as the due date approaches.
 At week 23 of pregnancy, you may feel clumsy as the baby bump gets larger and your centre of gravity starts shifting.
-The belly button might pop out in case you had a belly button coiled inside.
-You might have clear or yellowish vaginal discharge that has a faint smell.
-Due to the increase in weight of your baby, you will experience swollen feet and pain in knees.
-The soles of your feet and palms of the hand might be red and the body is prone to heat rashes and skin tags.
+Your belly button might pop out, in case, you had a belly button coiled inside.
+You might have a clear or yellowish vaginal discharge that has a faint smell.
+Due to the increase in weight of your baby, you will experience swollen feet and pain in your knees.
+The soles of your feet and palms of the hand might be red, and the body is prone to heat rashes and skin tags.

 Symptoms of Pregnancy at Week 23